ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 ## Common issues & tips

-### Esmvaltool not found
+> ## Esmvaltool not found
-Can you run the command “esmvaltool -h”.
+> Can you run the command “esmvaltool -h”.
 If no, then it’s possible that the conda environment isn’t activated.
-Please return to the installation section, epside [2] LINK.
+Please return to the installation section, episode #2 LINK.
+{: .solution}

-### ESMValTool can’t locate the data
+> ## ESMValTool can’t locate the data.
+The error message is “esmvalcore._recipe_checks.RecipeError: Missing data”
-The error message is “esmvalcore._recipe_checks.RecipeError: Missing data” Which computing machine are you using?
+> Which computing machine are you using?
 Does your user-config.yml file reflect your machine's settings?
 Is the dataset’s name in the correct order?
+{: .solution}

-### Diagnostic path problems
+> ## Diagnostic path problems
-The directory path to your diagnostics code is set relative to the esmvaltool/diag_scripts subdirectory.
+> The directory path to your diagnostics code is set relative to the esmvaltool/diag_scripts subdirectory.
 Is the code placed in this subdirectory?
 Is it spelled correctly?
+{: .solution}

-### FX files not found.
+> ## FX files not found
+>
+{: .solution}

-### The preprocessor works but the diagnostic fails:
+> ## The preprocessor works but the diagnostic fails
-If your preprocessor works fine but your diagnostic script fails, congratulations!
+> If your preprocessor works fine but your diagnostic script fails, congratulations!
 A failed diagnostic means that you won’t need to re-run the preprocessor.
 In your “run/main_log.txt” run output, you should see a line that reads: “To re-run this diagnostic script, run:”, followed by a line with a command that will allow you to re-run your diagnostic script only.
 Append this line with the “-i” option after the python script you call to re-run your diagnostic.
+{: .solution}

-### Your recipe’s name/project/reference isn’t recognised by ESMValTool.
+> ## Your recipe’s name/project/reference isn’t recognised by ESMValTool.
+Error message is “ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml”
-Error message is “ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml” Most likely, you added your own name to the recipe in the description section, but didn’t add it to the esmvaltool/config-references.yml file, where the names are linked to an email address, institute, and ORCID Identity.
+> Most likely, you added your own name to the recipe in the description section, but didn’t add it to the esmvaltool/config-references.yml file, where the names are linked to an email address, institute, and ORCID Identity.
+{: .solution}